 Case 21 Benchmarks (Grades 1-11) - Customized criterion-referenced common assessments designed to reflect Mississippi state tests in both format and content for the subject areas of Language Arts, Math, Science (5th & 8th Grades and Biology I) and Social Studies (US History).
-Results are utilized to guide classroom instructional decisions as well as sometimes serving as nine week and semester tests.
+Results are utilized to guide classroom instructional decisions, to determine advanced course placement as well as sometimes serving as nine week and semester tests.
 Administered typically at the conclusion of the first three nine-week periods.

 NWEA/MAP (Grades K-8) - Adaptive assessments where student responses determine the difficulty level of questions.
 Results can be used to guide classroom instructional decisions, which helps in identification of specific math and reading deficiencies.
 It also fulfills a requirement of the Literacy Based Promotion Act to provide a universal screener; scores reflect student performance and growth at the national level.
+Additionally, this assessment is used for advanced course placement.
 Administered typically three times a year during September, January and April.